GradySain/qUIckie/README.md

 Double click a number to create a controller placeholder.

-Click one of the the three icons to create a controller.
+Click one of the the three icons to create a controller, or to switch between controller types.

+Enter new text in the controller text field to change the MQTT topic.